Back

 What is a UI dashboard?

 90% of the information our brain receives is visual.
 That is why we have learned to process it 60,000 times faster than text.
-To handle even bigger chunks of data, people came up with the idea of presenting it through tables , graphs, and diagrams.
+To handle even bigger chunks of data, people came up with the idea of presenting it through tables, graphs, and diagrams.
 It helps to more easily understand numbers, such as the company’s monthly expenses or department performance indicators.
 Dashboards appeared in software programs, applications, and websites where it was necessary to reflect this information.

-A dashboard is a tool that presents analytical data in the form of charts, graphs, and tables.
+A dashboard is a tool that presents analytical data through charts, graphs, and tables.
 The main kick of UI dashboards is that they are interactive and updated based on the collected information.
 Dashboards are used both on corporate platforms and in mobile applications for individual users.
 For example, in bank apps, the dashboard shows you your monthly expenses.
 Based on the history of transactions, such apps display information about how much money you spent and for what: travel, shopping, food, entertainment, and others.

 dashboard ui